Search DrGAKMAN Blogger

 The Switch Effect

 The appeal of the Switch isn't an easy to excuse away gimmick, it's one hybrid platform that reaches multiple markets which is attractive to the platform holder, publishers, developers, retailers and most importantly: consumers.
 It's not just that it's a hybrid that can be seamlessly played as a portable or on your TV, it's that it's one platform to get all of Nintendo's games when in the past you had to buy 2 different pieces of hardware to get access to all their software.
 As a business it has totally restructured how Nintendo used to do things and instead of spreading themselves (thin) across multiple platforms that sometimes cannibalized each other they have one streamlined pipeline of output.
-This means their software content output is steady and strong.
+This means their 1ST party software content output is steady and strong.
 Switch being a hybrid is a continually fresh concept unlike other gimmick's (more power, 3D, HD, 4K, VR, motion controls, industwy buzzwords, etc.) that lose their charm over time.
 The only thing going against it's growth is oversaturation since everyone already has one which is why Nintendo focuses on having multiple Switch hardware in each household and eventually the newer iterative steps in the Switch family.
 Because of the success & longevity of the Switch there is a Switch effect:

--Switch userbase is over 130M and still growing-
+-Switch userbase is over 146M and still growing-

 -selling software to just 1% of Switch users = 1M sales-